graemearthur/graemearthur.github.io/_posts/2014-10-08-github-blog.md

 I think I should set some rules at the start,
 1 post every day, small tweaks or fixes don't count as a *commit* for the day,

-this post is inspired by (https://ryanseys.com/blog/177-days-of-github/)
+this post is inspired by [177 days of github](https://ryanseys.com/blog/177-days-of-github/)